"Nov. 19, 2012 -- Unemployment and a history of job loss may raise the risk for heart attack, a new study suggests.

-Table 1 lists the volume of FRAGMIN, based on the 9.5 mL multiple-dose vial (10,000 IU/mL), to be administered for a range of patient weights.
+Table 1 lists the volume of FRAGMIN in mL (based on the 3.8 mL multiple-dose vial 25,000 IU/ mL) and quantity of Fragmin in IU, to be administered for a range of patient weights.

-Table 1 : Volume of FRAGMIN to be Administered by
+Table 1 : Quantity and Volume of FRAGMIN to be

 Prophylaxis of Venous Thromboembolism Following Hip Replacement Surgery

 Table 2 presents the dosing options for patients undergoing hip replacement surgery.
 The usual duration of administration is 5 to 10 days after surgery; up to 14 days of treatment with FRAGMIN have been well tolerated in clinical trials.

 Table 2 :Dosing Options for Patients Undergoing Hip

 |Dosing Options for Patients Undergoing Hip Replacement Surgery|

 |Timing of First Dose of FRAGMIN||Dose of FRAGMIN to be Given Subcutaneously|

 |10 to 14 Hours Before Surgery||Within 2 Hours Before Surgery||4 to 8 Hours After Surgery1||Postoperative Period2|

 |Preoperative Start - Day of Surgery||---||2,500 IU||2,500 IU3||5,000 IU once daily|